As Told by Lydia Kimball

 Sea glass?
 Lydia had never heard of it.

 “Wow!
 One Iook and I was hooked!”
 Lydia remembers.
-And she’s been a glassing addict ever since, collecting thousands of pieces by now.
+And she’s been a sea glass addict ever since, collecting thousands of pieces by now.
 Lydia is 46 years old, and living with the early onset Parkinson’s disease.
-To her, glassing is therapeutic, and she is thankful to God for every day she can be out beachcombing.
+To her, beachcombing is therapeutic, and she is thankful to God for every day she can be out beachcombing.
 Having grown up in Oklahoma, it was only in 2008 that Lydia and her husband and their four children and two dogs moved first to the Anchorage area before settling in 2014 in Kodiak.
 “Loving the ocean is an under-statement, and experiencing Kodiak has been a great adventure!” says Kimball.

 “My favorite finds have come from Jewel Beach located in Kodiak on the U.S. Coast Guard base.
 I believe I have found just about every color of the spectrum there.
 Not only glass but pottery, shell casings, and many other unique things can be found here.
 We have been told it was a World War II dump back in the day.
 With all the military and Russian presence, it makes for a very intriguing search!”